-Health Studies (International) BSc (Hons)
+Health Studies BSc (Hons)

 As one of the leading UK providers of education in the Healthcare Sciences, Bangor University is able to offer overseas students an exceptional learning experience which benefits not only from the practical experience of staff but also from the research strength within the school.

 Why choose Bangor University for this course?

-During the programme students will develop and maintain high levels of clinical judgement and understanding of practice; and will graduate as skilled healthcare professionals, capable of delivering high quality, evidence based health care.
+During the programme students will develop and maintain high levels of clinical judgement and understanding of practice; and will graduate as skilled healthcare professionals capable of delivering high quality, evidence based health care.

 The programmes are designed to ensure students develop into reflective practitioners with enhanced problem solving skills and an in-depth understanding of the appropriate theory and reflection on clinical experience.